 Information on new areas of availability has to be released to all internet service providers on an equivalent basis and that's why new areas are only announced as part of this national process when they go live.

-All these factors mean we can only announce new superfast broadband areas in Cornwall once they become live.
+All these factors mean we can only announce new fibre broadband areas in Cornwall once they become live.

 Superfast Cornwall's aim is to achieve the best long-term broadband coverage for Cornwall and the Isles of Scilly.